chrisveness/koa-sample-web-app-api-mysql/README.md

 ## Design choices

-While it’s still rather leading-edge, Koa makes development far simpler than classic callback-style Node.js with Express. *Yield* may be just a stepping-stone to ES7 *await*, but it works.
-JavaScript may be looked down on ([misunderstood?](http://davidwalsh.name/javascript-objects)) in some quarters, but it is gaining understanding as a mature and valid language (the benefits of prototypal inheritance are starting to be appreciated, rather than seen as ‘classical inheritance got wrong’).
+While it’s still rather leading-edge, Koa makes development far simpler than classic callback-style Node.js with Express.
+JavaScript used to be looked down on ([misunderstood?](http://davidwalsh.name/javascript-objects)) in some quarters, but it is gaining understanding as a mature and valid language (the benefits of prototypal inheritance are starting to be appreciated, rather than seen as ‘classical inheritance got wrong’).
 It’s certainly vastly better to work with than PHP :)

-With Node.js v4 (stable LTS) out, I believe Koa can now be considered[*](http://hueniverse.com/2015/03/02/the-node-version-dilemma) for production use.

 The app is built with a modular approach.
 There are three (*composed*) sub-apps: the bare bones of a public site, a web-based password-protected admin system using handlebars-templated html pages, and